South Korean prosecutors seek to arrest Samsung heir

 But prosecutors are accusing Lee and Samsung of making the payments to secure the National Pension Service's backing for the 2015 merger.
 The fund's vote was key to ensuring it went through in the face of vigorous opposition from a U.S.-based activist hedge fund.

-Samsung's deepening links to the corruption investigation have done further damage to the company's image after the humiliating fiasco over its fire-prone Galaxy Note 7 smartphone last year.
-Results of an investigation into what caused the smartphones to catch fire are expected to be announced this month.
+Lee's father, Samsung Group Chairman Lee Kun-hee, was found guilty of tax evasion in 2008 and sentenced to three years in prison, but that sentence was suspended.
+He was ordered to pay 110 billion won ($93 million) and didn't spend any time behind bars.
+He was found not guilty of a charge of breach of trust over accusations he illegally attempted to transfer ownership of a Samsung affiliate to his son.

--- Stella Kim and Jethro Mullen contributed tot his report.
+Lee Kun-hee suffered a heart attack in 2014, which accelerated the conglomerate's planning for who will succeed him.

-Note: Correction: An earlier version of this story misstated the status of the arrest warrant for Lee Jae-yong.
+-- Stella Kim and Jethro Mullen contributed to this report.